EmbeddedTester/Experiment-Workshop/README.md

 # Abstract

 Having worked in software for over a decade I have come into contact with many ways of coding and testing.
-Together with a colleague I have given session on how pairing can improve productivity - and in many situations I believe it can indeed do that.
+Together with a colleague I have given sessions on how pairing can improve productivity - and in many situations I believe it can indeed do that.
 But should testers and developers pair on things or should they be separated by the proverbial fence?
 What about working in large groups?

 Where is the data?